 - Pulsating or throbbing pain in the front or sides of the head

 - Sensitivity to light or sound

-Younger children may show symptoms of migraines by crying and holding their head.
+Younger children may show migraine symptoms by crying and holding their head.
 They may not want to move or play; they will just want to lie down.

-If your child shows any of these symptoms, you should speak to his or her pediatrician about finding relief from migraine pain.
-Dr. Sabo says treating migraines early, in childhood or adolescence, can help prevent them from becoming a chronic problem.
+If your child shows any migraine symptoms, you should speak to his or her pediatrician about finding relief.
+Treating migraines early, in childhood or adolescence, can help prevent them from becoming a chronic problem.

 Medications that might be used to treat migraines in children include:

 - Over-the-counter pain relievers like acetaminophen or ibuprofen

 - Triptans, a type of non-narcotic medicine that can stop migraines after they start

 - Ergotamines, a type of headache medicine that is typically reserved for more difficult to treat or persistent headaches and can be more effective when used with other drugs